Holder (gridiron football): Exceptions

 Las Vegas Raiders – The Raiders' Matt Schaub was used as the holder during the 2014 season.
-Previously, Daryle Lamonica (1967–69) and Ken Stabler (1970-75) held for George Blanda; when Blanda retired in 1976, the holding duties were assumed by punter Ray Guy, who continued to do so through his retirement following the 1986 season.
+Previously, Daryle Lamonica (1967–69) and Ken Stabler (1970–75) held for George Blanda; when Blanda retired in 1976, the holding duties were assumed by punter Ray Guy, who continued to do so through his retirement following the 1986 season.

 Denver Broncos – The Broncos used to have former starting quarterback Jake Plummer as their holder and continued to do so even after he was benched in favor of Jay Cutler.
 When Plummer retired, the Broncos started to use their punter as their holder.

-Washington Redskins – Starting quarterback Joe Theismann held for Mark Moseley from the mid-1970s until he suffered his career-ending broken leg during a 1985 Monday Night Football game vs. the New York Giants.
+Washington Commanders – Starting quarterback Joe Theismann held for Mark Moseley from the mid-1970s until he suffered his career-ending broken leg during a 1985 Monday Night Football game vs. the New York Giants.
+The injury did not happen during a field goal attempt: Theismann was sacked while attempting a pass.

 Seattle Seahawks – Steve Largent, a wide receiver, was the kick holder, and in 1985, he ran in a muffed snap for an extra point.

-Los Angeles Rams -- Safety Nolan Cromwell, a Wishbone quarterback at Kansas, was also a holder for most of his 11-year career (1977-87).
-During a December 1979 game vs. the Minnesota Vikings, he scored touchdown on a fake field goal in overtime to give the Rams a 27-21 victory which clinched the NFC West championship.
+Los Angeles Rams -- Safety Nolan Cromwell, a wishbone quarterback at Kansas, was also a holder for most of his 11-year career (1977–87).
+During a December 1979 game vs. the Minnesota Vikings, he scored touchdown on a fake field goal in overtime to give the Rams a 27–21 victory which clinched the NFC West championship.

 Other responsibilities

 During a "fake field goal" attempt the holder may pick the ball up and either throw a forward pass or run with the ball (i.e., act as the quarterback would on a standard play).
 In addition, the holder may attempt a run or pass if the snap is botched and a successful kick is unlikely.
 However, this rarely succeeds; the holder is usually tackled promptly.
+One example where the botch play still lead to points was when Brad Wing dropped the ball prior to placing it on the ground, preventing his kicker from making an attempt, creating the "fire drill" situation.
+Wing stood up with the ball, took a step to the left before turning around to the right, allowing him to see Matt Spaeth.
+Spaeth, a tight end, was on the end of the blocking line and he took advantage of defenders having fallen over trying to make a block on the non-existent kick to release to his right into open space and he caught a short pass from Wing to complete a Two-point conversion.
+This made Wing the first Australian to throw for a score in the NFL.

 There can also be a holder during kickoffs and free kicks, but this is reserved for when the ball tee cannot keep the ball up by itself, usually due to wind.
 In such a case, the holder can be of any position and, because kickoffs involve a much higher risk of being involved in a tackling play, is usually a defensive player of some sort.